-They started looking for a piece of land for a school, and after a long struggle they managed to buy 2 acres of land.
+They started looking for a piece of land for a school, and after a long struggle they managed to buy two acres of land.
 They started the build using iron sheets but progress was slow due to a lack of funds.

-Around this time Mrs Kyakulumbye's son, Sam Nayinda met with a project member in the UK and started telling him the story of the school.
+Around this time Mrs Kyakulumbye's son, Sam Nayinda, met one of PLM’s founders in the UK and started telling him the story of the school.
 They agreed to form a partnership and turn the vision of a school into a reality.

-Using an entrepreneurial approach coupled with strong links with the local community, the funds were raised and in less than 6 months and a patch of wasteland in the village of Kyengera was transformed into a facility educating children between the ages of 5 and 10 years old.
+The funds were raised and in less than six months a patch of wasteland in the village of Kyengera was transformed into a facility educating children between the ages of 5 and 10 years old.